Tennessee Mesothelioma Lawyer

 "Working with the Lanier Law Firm for the last 9 years has been an easy experience, especially working with Darron Berquist.
 He has been handling a mesothelioma case for my father who passed away in 2013.
 Always so kind, helpful, and respectful to my mother after he passed.
 I am now doing the paperwork for my mother, and he is equally kind, helpful, and respectful of me.
 It has been a pleasure working with The Lanier Law Firm on a matter that is not pleasant at all."

-Employers Who Exposed Workers to Asbestos in Tennessee
+Which Tennessee Employers Exposed Workers to Asbestos?

-Asbestos was widely used in several industries for its strength, cost-effectiveness, and heat-resistant properties.
 Employers and worksites known to have exposed Tennessee workers to asbestos include:

 Multiple Locations